Georgios-Grigoriou/data-engineering-zoomcamp-homework/week_1_gcp_terraform/MyNotes.md

 Terraform is HashiCorp's infrastructure as code tool.

-It lets you define resources and infrastructure in human-readable, declarative configuration files, and manages your infrastructure's lifecycle.
+It lets you define resources and infrastructure in **human-readable, declarative configuration files**, and manages your infrastructure's lifecycle.

 Using Terraform has several advantages over manually managing your infrastructure: